Crates.io | simple-chunk-allocator |

 Note that performance is better than listed above when the heap is used less frequently and does not run full.

-The linked-list-allocator is the only other well-suited and maintained general-purpose no-std allocator I could find on crates.io.
+The linked-list-allocator is among the few other well-suited and maintained general-purpose no-std allocator I could find on crates.io.

 Advantages of my chunk allocator: